Sunday, 24 June 2012

-And now - the one you've been waiting for - FRANKIE STEIN
+And now - the one you're all waiting for - FRANKIE STEIN

 by Ken Reid - in colour.
 Who says this blog doesn't deliver the

 goods, eh?
-Given the rather abrupt way the tale ends, I can't help but feel that it's a
+Given the rather abrupt way the tale ends, I can't help

-Ken's Faceache pages towards the end of his career lacked the
+all there was.
+Ken's pages towards the end of his career lacked the

 vitality and spontaneity of his earlier work, being somewhat stiff

-and stilted - but here we have Reid at his absolute best, so be
+and stilted - but here we have him at his absolute best, so be

 Posted by Kid at Sunday, June 24, 2012